okcoders/2018-spring-web-apps/class-02/README.md

 - [class components api](https://facebook.github.io/react/docs/react-component.html)

-## create-react-app
+### create-react-app

-If you have the latest version of node, you can from whatever directory you like to keep your code projects, the following:
+If you have the latest version (anything greater than 5.0) of npm (you can find that out by doing in the terminal npm -v), you can from whatever directory you like to keep your code projects, do the following:

 ```
 npx create-react-app my-new-project